 The Shakespeare Ensemble

 We seek to engage with communities and audiences – regardless of language – with urgency, immediacy, and energy.
-Our fuel is reworked and reimagined methods Shakespeare’s actors used, to make simple, powerful theatre.
+Our fuel is the methods used by Shakespeare’s actors, reworked and reimagined to make simple, powerful theatre.

 Shakespeare’s company were said to have 40 plays in their repertoire, and would raise their shows with less than a day’s rehearsal.
 We put this to the test in our own practice and experiment with similar time frames.
 How could Shakespeare’s actors have raised their shows so quickly?
 Continual daily practice, for much of their lives.

 Coming together once a year for a week or two, the Shakespeare Ensemble plays together, developing exercises to sharpen our listening muscles.

 In August 2018 we adapted A Midsummer Night’s Dream into Dreame, an immersive promenade indoor-outdoor-indoor performance that ended in a feast, for a small Welsh community, raising the show in 5 days.
 In autumn 2019 our tour of Japan took the experiment further, raising 3 plays in 7 days.

 With the tour of Japan we stepped closer to the kind of working dynamic Shakespeare’s actors shared.
 We played in a different type of space for every performance, shifting between outdoor, indoor, proscenium, traverse, the round, and promenade.